 Here Are 23 Email Newsletter Tools Every Online Marketer Should Check Out Now

-Email newsletters remain a key part of an effective online marketing strategy in 2020.
+Email newsletters remain a key part of an effective online marketing strategy.
 There are nearly 4 billion email users worldwide and that number continues to climb.
-Fortunately, there are a range of email newsletter tools available to help you tap into that growing audience.
-Which email newsletter tool is the best fit for your needs?
+Fortunately, there are a range of email tools online available to help you tap into that growing audience.
+Which email digital marketing tool is the best fit for your needs?

 To help you answer that question, the team at rasa.io gathered a list of the top email newsletter tools on the market, along with descriptions of what they do and their pricing information.